JanLahmann/RasQberry/documentation/3DModel_BillOfMaterial.md

-## Bil of Material for the 3D Model
+## Bill of Material for the 3D Model
 We will provide a more detailed BOM later.
 The following list should help to get you started:
 1. 3D Model: see the above description and STL files.
 The 3D model is optional and not required for running Qiskit on the Raspberry Pi.
 1. Raspberry Pi: we recommend a [model 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).
 For the currently existing demos, 2 GB RAM are sufficient.
 The Qiskit install procedure has also been tested sucesfully on a model Zero (precisely a model "Zero WH" for WLAN and GPIO connectivity), but a model 4 is much more responsive.